ComposableFi/composable/flake/ci.md

 9. run `cachix as service`

+11. `nix-channel --add https://nixos.org/channels/nixos-unstable nixpkgs && nix-channel --update`

+10. `nix profile install nixpkgs#git nixpkgs#git-lfs nixpkgs#docker`

-10. Sure do not do this in production.
+11. Sure do not do this in production.
 Solution is to nixos-generators custom image with public ssh and github runner built in and using nix rebuild to update config (or can use home-manager on ubuntu).